wardweistra/hipfrog/README.md

 * Create and upgrade the database with [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/).
 Tested on Postgres.
 * Test: `python3 tests/glassfrog_tests.py`
 * Run: `python3 runserver.py --debug`

+## Environment settings

+Default settings are found at [glassfrog/settings/config.py](glassfrog/settings/config.py).
+Set your own by following the steps in [settings.cfg](settings.cfg).

 ## Deployment
 Hipfrog can be deployed to run your own managed version of it with Apache2.